erwanlemerrer/awesome-audit-algorithms/README.md

-# A list of algorithms for getting insights of remote (black-box) services.
+# A reading list of algorithms for getting insights of remote (black-box) services.

 ----------

-This page aims at listing algorithms related to the following scenario:
+This page aims at listing algorithms (with a short review) related to the following scenario:

 > A user queries a service provider (through available APIs),  and tries to infer information about the algorithms in use for providing the results of those queries.